π§ Design Goals and Principles¶

 -

 If the same wrapped sub-app is called multiple times within a single call to the root app, the record of this execution will not be exact with regards to the path to the call information.
-All call paths will address the last subapp (by order in which it is instrumented).
+All call paths will reference the last instrumented subapp (based on instrumentation order).
 For example, in a sequential app containing two of the same app, call records will be addressed to the second of the (same) apps and contain a list describing calls of both the first and second.

 TODO(piotrm): This might have been fixed.
 Check.